 Adrian Paci, Italy

 Taps & Moses, Germany

 Erwin Wurm, Austria

 Miao Xiaochun, China

 Fairy Tales looked at the transmission of the tales from East to West, and vice versa, which often happened along the Silk Road, the most prominent and vital trade road that connects Europe and Asia.
-Today, the Silk Road is as important as it has ever been and as recently as December 2014, China’s President Xi Jinping pledged US$40bln towards the Silk Road Fund, to strengthen exchanges and interconnections along the Silk Road Economic Belt and the 21st Century Maritime Silk Road in a bid to strengthen links among the 3 billion people who live along the Silk Road today.
+Today, the Silk Road is as important as it has ever been.
+As recently as December 2014, China’s President Xi Jinping pledged US$40bln towards the Silk Road Fund to strengthen exchanges and interconnections along the Silk Road Economic Belt and the 21st Century Maritime Silk Road in a bid to strengthen links among the 3 billion people who live along the Silk Road today.

 Fairy Tales aimed at connecting diverse institutions loosely based on the mythic Silk Road, each time exploring and showing cultural similarities in collaboration with the institution hosting the show.
 The main ambition of Fairy Tales was a holistic and recent view on culture as a whole and how the exchange of ideas can be relevant in everyday life.